- Academic Programs

 Yes.
 Residents of Nevada and Alaska may be eligible to participate in the Professional Student Exchange Program (PSEP) coordinated by the Western Interstate Commission for Higher Education (WICHE).
 Please note that the WICHE program has its own application process and deadline.
 Call 303-541-0214 or go to wiche.edu/psep for more information.

+It is recommended that applicants have a minimum science GPA of 2.75 to be competitive.
 Science GPA is calculated by PharmCAS based on applicants' performance in undergraduate science courses and will not be recalculated by the College of Pharmacy.
-This minimum GPA requirement is firm.

-The average pre-pharmacy science GPA of applicants who have been admitted to the Doctor of Pharmacy program in recent years is 3.5 (on a 4.0 scale).
+The average pre-pharmacy science GPA of applicants who have been admitted to the Doctor of Pharmacy program in recent years is approximately a 3.2 (on a 4.0 scale).

-Applications for fall 2017 admission will be available on PharmCAS in July 2016.
+Applications for Fall admission will be available on PharmCAS two summers before you would start the program in July.

 Yes.
-There is no a limit on the number of times an applicant can apply to Oregon State's Pharm.D. program.
-Applicants who are denied admission should consider meeting with an advisor to discuss the possibility of reapplying.
+There is no limit on the number of times an applicant can apply to Oregon State's Pharm.D. program.
+Applicants who are denied admission should consider meeting with our Admissions & Recruitment Manager, Melissa Lee (email@example.com), to discuss the possibility of reapplying.

 Approximately 150-200 applicants are invited to interview each year.
 Interview selection is made based on several factors: prerequisite science GPA, letters of recommendation, personal statement and the OSU supplemental essay.

-About 90 places are available in each entering class.
+About 90 seats are available in each entering class.

 No. A bachelor’s degree is not required for admission to the Pharm.D. program.
 However, the College of Pharmacy strongly recommends completing a bachelor's degree before beginning the Pharm.D. program.
 Applicants who have earned bachelor's degrees (or who are about to earn bachelor's degrees) receive preference in our admissions process.
 Approximately 99% of students admitted in recent years earned their bachelor’s degree before entering the Pharm.D. program.